 With so many interesting uses for our products, manipulating objects outside of our reach has been an important part of the evolution of the “tool”.
 It may seem contrary to intuition but the extension pole as we know it didn’t exist before 1958 when R.D.
 Newman invented it.
 Before that human beings had to climb or hang or strain to reach higher.
 And since then we have found all sorts of uses and attached all sorts of apparatus to our extension poles.
 Mr. LongArm is forever dedicated to optimizing human performance.

-For a long time DIYers had to use paint rollers and brushes for applying deck stain.
-Then, we came around and figured that there has to be a better way to go about staining your deck.
+For a very long time DIYers had to use paint rollers and brushes for applying deck stain.
+Then, we came around and figured that there had to be a better way to go about staining your deck.
 We came up with the ultimate line of deck and fence stain applicators.
-While these deck stain applicators are straightforward to use, like many tools, there are always a few tricks to make things easier.
-Luckily for you, after staining many a deck with our WoodMate applicators, our team has figured out eight “hacks” that will make using our tools even easier.
+While these deck stain applicators are straightforward to use, like many tools, there are always a few tips to make things easier.
+Luckily for you, after staining many a deck with our Woodmates applicators, our team has compiled a few of those tips to make using our stain applicators even easier.

 How do you “Pick the Right Pole for your Project”?
-If you look through our product catalog you’ll be inundated with the breadth of our extension pole product lines.
+If you look through our product catalog you’ll be inundated with the breadth of our extension pole product line.
 Different lengths, materials, threaded ends, fluted, fixed length – the list of options goes on and on.
-With so many different extension poles to choose from we figured it would help if we provided a guide to help.
+With so many different extension poles to choose from we figured it would help to provide a guide.

-From the beginning of time, mankind has evolved to thrive in our environment, what we lacked in stature, we made up for with tools, and specifically for things outside of our immediate grasp.
+From the beginning of time, mankind has evolved to thrive in our environment.
+What we lacked in stature, we made up for with tools, and specifically for things outside of our immediate grasp.
 Some tools are designed for particular jobs, while others can be broadly used to accomplish a myriad of different tasks.
-Take a moment and do a personal inventory of the tools in your garage or shed, which would you consider the most versatile?
+Take a moment and do a personal inventory of the tools in your garage or shed.
+Which would you consider the most versatile multi tool?